orf/ecr-dump/README.md

 # ecr-dump

 A small tool to dump all image manifests from ECR.
-Uses default AWS creds

 ```shell
 $ export AWS_PROFILE=...
 AWS_REGION=...